Bekaa Kafra: Etymology

+The village name origins are of Syriac language, meaning "Fertile land".

+Demographics

+In 2014 Christians made up 99.34% of registered voters in Bekaa Kafra.
+94.48% of the voters were Maronite Catholics.

 Climate

 Bekaa Kafra has a temperate climate with warm, dry summers and cold, snowy winters.
 It is cold in winter for two reasons: Its location in Northern Lebanon, and its high altitude.
-Temperatures in winter average around 0 °C and can reach -10 °C to -30 °C. Temperatures in summer average around 18 °C, but they may reach 20 °C to 25 °C in July and August, but can also drop to as low as 6 °C at night.
+Temperatures in winter average around 0 °C and can reach −10 °C to −30 °C. Temperatures in summer average around 18 °C, but they may reach 20 °C to 25 °C in July and August, but can also drop to as low as 6 °C at night.
 Snow in winter can accumulate up to 6 meters and occasionally more.

 Position

-Bekaa Kafra is among the claimants to the status of highest village in Lebanon.
-Most of its settled is situated approximately 1700 meters above sea level.
+Bekaa Kafra is among the claimants to the status of highest village in Lebanon and the Middle East.
+Most of its settled is situated approximately 1700 to 2000 meters above sea level.